LightningCreations/lc-coreutils/README.md

 All tests should pass with the following *known* issues:
-* The link test suite, as well as the ln tests which mention `hard` links (ie. `ln-hard-target`) will fail on filesystems which do not support hard links (such as FAT32).
-* Most of the above tests will fail if the source and build directories are on different file systems.
+* The link test suite, as well as the ln tests which mention `hard` links (ie. `ln-hard-target`) will likely fail on filesystems which do not support hard links (such as FAT32).
+These tests will also likely fail if the source and build directories are on different file systems.
-* The nohup testsuite hangs indefinately, and is presently disabled.
-* All tests (except in chmod-parse) which test for mode (ie. that have '-mode' in the name), and all chmod tests,
+* All tests (except in chmod-parse) which test for mode (ie. that have '-mode' in the name), and all chmod tests, will likely not work on filesystems that do not support unix style permissions (including FAT32 and NTFS).
+* The mkfifo, mknod, and nohup test suites may fail on filesystems that do not support named pipe files. (nohup uses a named pipe as a interprocess synchronization primitive).

 Beyond the known failures,
  any test suite failure is a bug and should be reported to the lc-coreutils issue tracker,